A Step-By-Step Plan to Quit Your Sugar Cravings

 A Step-By-Step Plan to Quit Your Sugar Cravings | Craving Something Healthy

 Here’s the thing you should know about sugar.
-If you think you're addicted to it, you probably are.
-There are numerous research studies that show when people eat sugar, it makes them feel good.
+If you think you’re addicted to it, you probably are.
+Research suggests that when people eat sugar, it makes them feel good.
 Sugar activates the pleasure centers in our brain, much the way certain drugs, nicotine or alcohol can.
 Scientists know this because they can look at an MRI of a person’s brain while they’re eating sugar and it lights right up like the 4th of July.
 Because sugar makes us feel good, we eat more and more.
-Even if it's pie for breakfast, and we know that's probably not a good choice.
+Even if it’s pie for breakfast, and we know that’s probably not a good choice.

 Sugar also satisfies and even calms us when we’re stressed.
 They’ve done studies on that too.
 And who among us isn’t stressed?